AllyssonAlas/nlw1-rocketseat/README.md

 ## 🚀 Technologies

-This project was created using the following techonologies:
+This project was created using the following technologies:

 - [Node.js](https://nodejs.org/en/)
 - [React](https://reactjs.org)